 While you are on your Learner Licence there a few rules to be aware of:

 How do I know when I am ready to book my test?

 You should be ready to take the test when you can confidently:

-You can complete your application and make a booking for your practical test:
+You can make a booking for your practical test:

 Before your test, you must also come to one of our driver licensing branches to do the following:

 The Restricted Licence practical driving test takes about an hour.
 This time includes checking your car at the beginning and receiving feedback at the end.
 Before you arrive to sit the test, make sure you have done everything on our pre-test checklist.

 The testing officer’s feedback will include whether you have passed and an explanation of any errors made.
 This means that you know what to look out for when preparing for your Full Licence test.

 The NZ Transport Agency sets the following conditions for a restricted licence.

 Six must do’s before you arrive to sit your Restricted car licence test